Cubs vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has seven doubles, nine home runs, 43 walks and 24 RBI (56 total hits).
-He has stolen seven bases.
+- Andrew McCutchen has recorded 56 hits with seven doubles, nine home runs and 43 walks.
+He has driven in 24 runs with seven stolen bases.

-- McCutchen has picked up a hit in two straight games.
-During his last five outings he is hitting .250 with a home run, five walks and an RBI.
+- McCutchen heads into this game looking to extend his two-game hit streak.
+In his last five games he is hitting .250 with a home run, five walks and an RBI.

 McCutchen Recent Games